- Employee benefits

 Here’s how to handle specific benefits in preparation for a layoff.

-Medical, dental and vision: If you want to continue these benefits for up to 18 months for yourself and/or eligible family members, apply for COBRA continuation coverage.
+If you would like to continue these benefits for up to 18 months for yourself and/or eligible family members, you can apply for COBRA continuation coverage.
 WEX Health, a company that handles COBRA for UC, will send you an information packet with instructions.
 You’ll send the enrollment forms and premiums directly to WEX Health.
 You have 60 days from the date you lose coverage (or 60 days from the date you receive notice from WEX Health of your eligibility for COBRA, if later) to apply.
 If you’re enrolled in UC Blue & Gold or Kaiser, you may be able to continue medical coverage (but not dental or vision) for another 18 months under CalCOBRA.
 You’ll need to apply within 31 days after your COBRA coverage ends.

 For both accounts, be sure to submit expenses by April 15 of the following year or you’ll forfeit funds left in the accounts.
 For DepCare, or if you don’t continue health FSA coverage through COBRA, you can be reimbursed for eligible expenses you incur through the end of the pay period in which you made your last contribution.
 If you have questions, your benefits representative can help.

-Vacation and sick leave: You’ll be paid for any vacation leave you’ve earned through your last day at work, but won’t be paid for accumulated sick leave.
+You’ll be paid for any vacation leave you’ve earned through your last day at work.
+Except as stated below, sick leave will end as of the last day of your UC employment.

 If you’re rehired during a Right to Recall and Preference for Reemployment period, your sick leave will be reinstated.
 If you retire within 120 days of your layoff and choose monthly retirement income, unused sick leave will be converted to retirement service credit at the rate of eight sick leave hours for one day of service credit.